jamesyale/auc-scraper/README.md

-A quick utility to score the best deal on an approved used BMW - beat the dealer using INTERNETS.
+A quick utility to score the best deal on an approved used BMW, using the power of the INTERNETS.

 This will take a query string (hard coded, for great justice) and pull the returned car details from the (public) BMW API.
 It will then save those results to a local database, and on subsiquent imports will only import cars that have changed, for great comparison.